SemyonKim/SemyonKim/README.md

   - *Java Concurrency in Practice* - Brian Goetz et al.
   - *Spring Start Here* - Laurențiu Spilcă
   - *Pro Spring 6: An In-Depth Guide to the Spring Framework* - Iuliana Cosmina et al.
-    - ***Comment: The 6th edition functions as an encyclopedic reference that mechanically demonstrates annotations through isolated examples, rather than a cohesive architectural guide for solving real-world, production-grade problems.
+    - ***Review: The 6th edition functions as an encyclopedic reference that mechanically demonstrates annotations through isolated examples, rather than a cohesive architectural guide for solving real-world, production-grade problems.
 It fails to explain the why or when behind those decisions within a messy, production-grade codebase.***
+  - *Spring in Action, 6th Edition* - Craig Walls
+    - ***Review: Spring in Action, 6th Edition functions more as a strict, step-by-step tutorial for assembling a specific project than a comprehensive guide to understanding the deeper mechanics and architectural choices of the Spring framework.***

 - **Courses & Platforms:**